 We Start with Stillness

-The first principle, Stillness, is important in developing self-control and self-regulation in students.
+Our first principle, Stillness (symbolized by the icon on the right), is important in developing self-control and self-regulation in students.
 By learning to still themselves, especially in times of chaos and fear, students gain confidence and become more capable of handling conflict and disruption.
 They begin to create an inner peace that they can draw on at any time.
-This quality is developed in all the Yoga Calm physical poses and in the relaxation and quieting processes.
+This quality is developed in all the Yoga Calm physical poses and in the relaxation and mindfulness processes.

 When children begin to understand that they can have some control over their own bodies and when they learn to self-soothe, they gain personal power.
 Sometimes a few minutes of Stillness can break their negative perception of themselves.